Fakur19/goty-sentiment-analysis/README.md

 ## 📂 Repository Content
 - **/data**: Contains the CSV files with aspect counts for positive, negative, and all reviews.
 - **/img**: Contains images and visual assets used in the README and project.
-- `Sentiment Analysis of GOTY Reviews.ipynb`: The main Jupyter Notebook with the full analysis pipeline.
+- `data_analysis.ipynb`: The main Jupyter Notebook with the full analysis pipeline.
+- `analysis_with_version_control.ipynb`: Additional analysis.
 - `requirements.txt`: A list of Python libraries required to run the project.

 ---